mitotic/graphterm/docs/remote.rst

 remote computer because all communication occurs via the standard input/output of the remote python interpreter.
-In addition to displaying inline graphics, you can switch to notebook mode simply by typing *Shift-Enter*, just like you would on your local computer!
+In addition to displaying inline graphics, you can switch to notebook mode simply by typing *Shift-Enter*, just like you would on your local computer.
 (Note that saving/reading notebook files will take place on your current local directory, not on the remote system.)